Dyer’s Broom: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 Throughout history, dyer’s broom has treated many illnesses.
 It can be used as a moderate diuretic or as a treatment for kidney stones, gout, and rheumatism.
 Its variety of uses shows that the plant has a varied profile of bioactive substances with potential medicinal use.

 One of dyer’s broom’s proven health advantages is its diuretic properties, which can be helpful for illnesses like hypertension and edema, where lowering extra bodily fluid could be advantageous.
 Traditional medicine has employed dyer’s broom to reduce rheumatic pain.
-Current research shows that it may have anti-inflammatory properties that can explain this use.
+Current research shows that it may have that can explain this use.

 Chemistry of Dyer’s Broom